 - using a special material (called an acellular dermal matrix graft) inside the breast to create an ‘internal bra’ - this supports the implant and covers the parts on the side and bottom where the muscle doesn't reach

-- using a ‘no touch’ surgical technique – some surgeons swear by the Keller funnel.
+- using a ‘no touch’ surgical technique – some plastic surgeons swear by the Keller funnel.
 It can only be used with silicone implants but ensures there is less chance of contamination since the implant isn’t touched as it enters your body

-What Can You Do To Prevent CC?
+What Can You Do To Prevent Capsular Contracture?

 No matter what you do the risk is still there.